How emotions cause physical pain

 - Finally, as we well know, emotional pain literally hurts physically; we therefore need to work physically to engage with it in order to transform it into positive Qi.
 As ever, we need to purge and nourish – or more gently with tender emotions, cleanse and nourish.
 I’ve been there.
 It’s honestly not as hard as you think, and there’s truth in the saying ‘What doesn’t kill you makes you stronger’.

-When I learned the shocking fact that emotions are generated in the organs and that we can practise techniques to manage them, it changed my life forever.
+When I realised that emotions are connected to our organs in Chinese Medicine – and that we can practise techniques to manage them – it changed my life forever.
 From my heart, I promise you that this helped me in my darkest moments and it will bring comfort to you too.
 It’s important to stress here that if you feel overwhelmed you should absolutely seek medical help in addition to my advice.

-If you are going through emotional turmoil right now, start with the One-minute rituals.
+If you are going through emotional turmoil right now, start with the one-minute rituals.
 Breathing and drumming in particular will make a huge difference.
 When in pain, we tend to take shallow breaths to avoid disturbing it.
-So, the 5 deep breaths will open up the chest and engage with your pain so that you start dealing with it.
+So proper breathing will open up the chest and engage with your pain so that you start dealing with it.
 See how to do our Rescue Breath Ritual.

 Consistency is key here, so practise our rituals every day and I promise you will start to feel the difference quickly.